6.4. Levels of Policing and Role of Police

 Medford Police, Ashland Police, Central Point Police, Jackson County Sheriff’s Office, Oregon State Police, Jackson County Community Corrections, Federal Bureau of Investigation, Homeland Security Investigations Division, and the Oregon Army National Guard.
 Not only does the job get done more efficiently and more effectively but also the communication that occurs when nine different agencies converge is awe-inspiring.

 In the News: MADGE is proactive in gang intelligence and gang prevention.
 In 2015, MADGE and Medford Police Department investigated 247 gang-related crimes; a strong majority of these crimes were graffiti cases.
 With the continued help of CSO Todd Sales, this graffiti is removed or painted over with the assistance of youth offenders completing their community service hours, for their part in graffiti.
 In 2015 there was a 140% increase in gang-related aggravated assault cases, from 5 in 2014 to 12 in 2015.
 Current numbers of documented gang members have leveled off from past years.
-In 2015, MADGE and Medford Police have identified 315 documented gang members and associates that participate in organized crime activities.
-This information is compiled for the furtherance of an investigation involving organized criminal gang activities http://Madge Task Force Retrieved from http://www.ci.medford.or.us/Page.asp?NavID=2400 i City of Medford (2018, September 23).
+In 2015, MADGE and Medford Police identified 315 documented gang members and associates who participate in organized crime activities.
+This information is compiled for the furtherance of an investigation involving organized criminal gang activities http://Madge Task Force Retrieved from http://www.ci.medford.or.us/Page.asp?NavID=2400 I City of Medford (2018, September 23).
 Madge Task Force Retrieved from http://www.ci.medford.or.us/Page.asp?NavID=2400

 Finally, once one enters the policing field, the contacts made daily are numerous.